acuteengle/CWB-GitBasics/README.md

 `git add .` : adds all files to staging bucket

+`git status` : see what files are added your staging bucket (and which files are not staged)

 `git commit -m "<insert message>"` : creates a new commit in repository with all changes in staging bucket

+`git log` : see a list of the commits on your repository (most recent commit shows up on top)

 `git push` : pushes commmits to Github (or other remote repository that you have connected)